chainstack/docs/docs/api/solana/getprogramaccounts.md

 ## Temporary limitations

-This method is currently disabled for Sonala devnet elastic nodes.
+This method is currently disabled for Solana devnet elastic nodes.

 On Solana mainnet elastic nodes, `getProgramAccounts` method has a rate limit of 2 requests per second (RPS).
 If the rate limit is exceeded, you will get the following response: